 “No vehicle should have a five-star safety rating if it doesn’t have features designed to protect people on foot and bike,” said Jascha Franklin-Hodge, Chief of Streets for the City of Boston.
 “As we work every day to design and build safer streets in Boston, we need our partners in the Federal Government to do more to protect people both inside and outside of vehicles.”

-NACTO and its member cities and partner organizations ask Transportation Secretary Pete Buttigieg and Administrator Dr. Steven Cliff to immediately and transparently outline USDOT’s timeline for incorporating and responding to this groundswell of feedback.
+Thousands of concerned individuals, cities, advocates, and national organizations have called for NHTSA to strengthen NCAP–including by stopping the practice of awarding five-star safety ratings to the vehicles most likely to kill people walking and biking in a crash.
+NACTO and its member cities and partner organizations ask Transportation Secretary Pete Buttigieg and Acting Administrator Ann Carlson to immediately and transparently outline USDOT’s timeline for incorporating and responding to this groundswell of feedback.

 To learn more about the current safety issues with NCAP, see letters to NHTSA from NACTO, U.S. cities, and partner organizations, and to learn more about vehicle design for safety, visit nacto.org/program/vehicle-design.

 About the National Association of City Transportation Officials (NACTO)

 NACTO is an association of 96 major North American cities and transit agencies formed to exchange transportation ideas, insights, and practices and cooperatively approach national transportation issues.
 The organization’s mission is to build cities as places for people, with safe, sustainable, accessible, and equitable transportation choices that support a strong economy and vibrant quality of life.
 To learn more, visit NACTO.org or follow us on LinkedIn and Instagram.